Peru: Cordillera Huayhuash

 Many label this the best alpine trek in the entire world.
 Before you, huddled like snow-capped kings, are a trio of rugged peaks that break 20,000 feet in elevation, looming over your campsite on the brilliant shores of a bright blue glacial lake.
 Around you, moss-covered hills curve like green waves in a misty landscape where you feel yourself touching the clouds.
 This is Peru’s Cordillera Huayhuash, an alpine playland in a nation better known for Machu Picchu (no crowds here, though).

-Peru’s greatest trekking is right here.
+Peru’s greatest trekking is right here, on an adventure created in partnership with Backpacker Magazine.
 We are in pristine, untouched corners of northern Peru, in mountains only recently ‘rediscovered’ for their majesty and isolation.
 Over eight days we’ll explore Incan ruins and go lake to moraine lake, river to ravine, amidst some of the world’s most beautiful alpine scenery.
 We travel with expert guides, expedition-worthy camp gear, mules to carry the big stuff—and a local photographer who really knows how to capture Andean magic.
 He’ll show you how.

 Join us on this exclusive trek in Peru’s magical Huayhuash.
 Made famous in Joe Simpson’s book and movie Touching the Void, it’s an amazing opportunity to see the “real mountains” of Peru.